-This is the “Green Heart of Portugal” – natural parks and forested mountain ranges cut deep by meandering river valleys, peppered with tiny white villages perched on mountain ridges or towns nestling in the valley floors of the larger rivers, and every available square meter of land is terraced and was, at one time, richly cultivated with olives, vines, fruit trees and vegetables.
+This is the “Green Heart of Portugal” – natural parks and forested mountain ranges cut deep by meandering river valleys, peppered with tiny white villages perched on mountain ridges or towns nestling in the valley floors of the larger rivers.
+Every available square meter of land is terraced and was, at one time, richly cultivated with olives, vines, fruit trees and vegetables.

-The quinta’s two buildings were constructed as agricultural storehouses with animal shelters below.
+Quinta do Vale’s two buildings were constructed as agricultural storehouses with animal shelters below.
 Both are set into the mountainside, cut into the solid rock which forms the rear walls of the ground floors, and built from thick dry-stone walls of schist, the bedrock of this area.
 In contrast to so many in the area, the walls were sound and the roofs still intact, even if not fully watertight.
 We are slowly turning them into facilities to support our re-envisioned concept of ‘home’ and what it means to live, work and share a life more in tune with natural rhythms and processes.

 The steep terraces are also built from dry-stone walls of schist with steps leading up and down from every level.
 The amount and quality of stonework in this region is stunning.
-It goes far beyond the simply utilitarian, expressing a centuries-old bond between people and place in its artistry, and enormous sophistication in its engineering, which owes its origins to the Arab civilisation and has its roots in the Moorish occupation of the Iberian peninsula.
+It goes far beyond the simply utilitarian, expressing a centuries-old bond between people and place in its artistry and enormous sophistication in its engineering, which owes its origins to the Arab civilisation and has its roots in the Moorish occupation of the Iberian peninsula.

 Quinta do Vale’s terraces have olives, nuts (chestnuts, almonds, walnuts, hazels), and all kinds of fruit (lemons, oranges, tangerines, loquat, cherries, kiwi fruit, persimmons, apples, pears, quinces, apricots, peaches, plums, damsons, pomegranates, strawberries).
 Grapes line every terrace and there’s a little vineyard as well.

 A small spring-fed mountain stream which apparently had never run dry (though it did in the summer of 2012) flows through the middle of the property and the terraces snake their way in a rough S-shape around it.
 Part of the water flows in a series of underground schist-built channels, filling collecting pools on each terrace, which then feed levadas or irrigation channels.
-A slate-built barroco (channeled stream) with steps down its entire length runs parallel to this through the quinta, functioning as a storm drain and carrying the remainder of the water on down the valley to the river that runs through Benfeita.
+A schist-built barroco (channeled stream) with steps down its entire length runs parallel to this through the quinta, functioning as a storm drain and carrying the remainder of the water on down the valley to the river that runs through Benfeita.

 Many streams in the area run dry every summer, so we’re very fortunate to have year-round surface water in all but exceptional conditions as well as the ability to make the most of water retention landscaping to rehydrate the soils.
 The sound of a little waterfall below the main house is constantly audible.
 Where the stream runs through, the terraces are wider and there’s room for our 5.8m Mongolian yurt.